-- The Downer Sustainable Road Resource Centre is licensed by the NWS EPA under EPL 12611 to store No more than 10 tonnes to be stores at the premises at any one time. - An external contractor is utilised to check, re-test and tag every six months Wormald
+- The Downer Sustainable Road Resource Centre is licensed by the NWS EPA under EPL 12611 to store No more than 10 tonnes for Crumbed Rubber to be stores at the premises at any one time. - The Reconomy Facility is licensed to store and process up to 250 m3 of organics waste and up to 300 tonnes of incoming street sweeping waste. - An external contractor is utilised to check, re-test and tag every six months Fire Extinguishers - Wormald - Safety Warden and Emergency Drills are carried out on a regular basis